GHop95/CS361-software1-project-winter-2025/microservice_a/v1/README.md

             print("\n[SUCCESS]\n")
             return username

+NOTE: It is recommended to add a check to make sure a user cannot make their username and password the same as any of the commands used by the microservice.
+If they do they, microservice will not work.
-NOTE: It is recommended to have code in your program to handle unexpected values written by the Microservice to the pipe, in case something unexpected happens.
+NOTE: It is recommended to have code in your program to handle unexpected values written by the Microservice to the pipe, in case signal or something occurs that interrupts reading/writing to the file.
 Example:

   if (command != "--enter_username--"):